 In addition, experience has taught us that serving as both an Orientation Intern and as an RA or in residence hall leadership is not possible.
 Therefore, if a student accepts an Intern position, he or she cannot pursue an RA or residence hall leadership position for the fall.
 The time commitment of each leadership position precludes service in both simultaneously.

-Orientation Interns will begin in February of 2013 and will complete their service on September 16, 2013, except for assisting in the selection of the following year's Orientation Interns in the winter.
+Orientation Interns will begin in February 2014 and will complete their service in the end of September 2014, except for assisting in the selection of the following year's Orientation Interns in the winter.
 They will be involved in all aspects of Calvin's orientation programs, including the programs for first-year students, transfer students, and parents.

 Orientation Interns are required to be available during the spring and summer months to coordinate and staff the program.
 Interns will be given 4 vacation days during the summer that can be taken at appropriate times.

-Orientation Interns will receive $4,250 for their dedicated efforts and an hourley wage during the spring Free housing in the Knollcrest East apartments is also available during the summer.
+Orientation Interns will receive $4,250 for their dedicated efforts and an hourly wage during the spring.
+Free housing in the Knollcrest East apartments is also available during the summer.